-Foreground Color
+Foregroun d Color-

 Hex: RGB: Color: Name:

 #FFFFFF 255, 255, 2 white ~

-Adjust Lightn ess : 100% 6
+Adjust Lightn ess : 100%

--

 This will open a small window where you can pick your color.
 Click on the little dropper.
 This will allow you to use the dropper to select the color in your Word document.
 It will give you a magnifying circle that you use to hover over the color in your Word doc.
 You will want to select the darkest color when using the dropper.
-Repeat this for the background color.
+Repeat this for the background color (which will be white in most cases).

 context to someone who is blind?
-(1-2 sentences recommended) Free online tool for evaluating color contrast according to the Web Color Contrast Analyzer Foreground Color Forms of the ement Hex: RGB: Color: Name: Emotional Bonds Mark as decorative #FFFFFF 255, 255, 2 white 🗸 Personal commitment and attachment Social media attempts to get consumers to engage emotionally with products and brands Adjust Lightne: Transactional Bonds Mechanics and structures that facilitate exchanges between consumers and sellers Background Factors like assortment and transaction ease could shape the relationship Hex: RGB: 255 255 #0000FF 0, 0, 255 R G B o
+(1-2 sentences recommended) Free online tool for evaluating color contrast according to the Web Cor Color Contrast Analyzer Foreground Color Forms of ement Hex: RGB: Color: Name: Emotional Bonds Mark as decorative #FFFFFF 255, 255, 2 white ~ Personal commitment and attachment Social media attempts to get consumers to engage emotionally with products and brands Adjust Lightne: Transactional Bonds Mechanics and structures that facilitate exchanges between consumers and sellers Background Factors like assortment and transaction ease could shape the relationship Hex: RGB: 255 255 #0000FF 0, 0, 255 R G B

 Once you have selected both your foreground and background colors, you will see the results.
-You goal is to have the ratio be equal to or higher than 4.5:1 if the font is below 18 points and 3:1 if the font is 18 points or above.
+You goal is to have the ratio be equal to or higher than 4.5:1.
 In the example below, the color we used has a 4.6:1 ratio, which is compliant.
 Our goal is to meet AA standards.
 If your color meets AA but does not meet AAA, it is still compliant.